-This processing guide also works with chicken, and so it also gives a nice economical way to buy that as well since whole birds are generally much cheaper per pound then pre-butchered…and you get the added benefit of the bones to make stock!
+This processing guide also works with chicken, and so it also gives a nice economical way to buy that as well since whole birds are generally much cheaper per pound then pre-butchered…and you get the added benefit of the bones to Make Stock or Soup!

 In the end, this isn’t too difficult.
 I apologize that not all of the pictures are great.
 Just remember as you’re doing this that the key to success is finding joints with some strategic cuts, popping them, and then working your knife through the connective tissue to break through.
 Also, as with most things, it gets easier with practice.
 If it takes longer than expected or doesn’t come out perfectly, try not to be discouraged.
 See if you can figure out what went wrong, and improve your technique for the next time (yay experimental cooking)!

 Time: 45-90 Minutes (more if first time, less as you get more experienced)

 What you’ll need: